rid00z/FreshMvvm/README.md

 FreshIOC.Container.Register<MyConcreteType>().AsSingleton(); // Singleton
 FreshIOC.Container.Register<IMyInterface, MyConcreteType>().AsMultiInstance(); // Multi-instance
 ```

-As you can see below the the IFreshIOC interface returns
+As you can see below the IFreshIOC interface methods return the IRegisterOptions interface.

 ```csharp
 public interface IFreshIOC